Schulich-Ignite/website/README.md

     - ```status = "live"``` for when the workshops are currently active (this is the default value)
 - current_startDate: The start of the first workshop for the current semester
 - current_endDate: The end of the last workshop for the current semester
-- summaryLength: The number of characters to include in the summary for news, sessions, etc.
+- summaryLength: The number of characters to include in the summary for blog posts, sessions, etc.
 - emailListSignup: The link to the mailing list form
 - mentorSignUp: The link to the mentor application form
 - menteeSignUp: The link to the mentee singup form